anthonyvoracle/OKE-Debug-Pod-Node-Doctor-Runbook/README.md

 ## 1. Create a debug pod (default is set to expire the pod after 30 minutes)

 Use the node IP or node name.
-This creates a pod that stays alive until you delete it, in this example, 10.0.10.42 is being used as an example private IP for the node.
+In this example, 10.0.10.42 is being used as an example private IP for the node.

 ```bash
 kubectl debug node/10.0.10.42 \